MicrosoftDocs/windows-itpro-docs/education/windows/autopilot-reset.md

 ## Troubleshoot Autopilot Reset

-Autopilot Reset will fail when the [Windows Recovery Environment (WinRE)](/windows-hardware/manufacture/desktop/windows-recovery-environment--windows-re--technical-reference) is not enabled on the device.
-You will see `Error code: ERROR_NOT_SUPPORTED (0x80070032)`.
+Autopilot Reset will fail when the [Windows Recovery Environment (WinRE)](/windows-hardware/manufacture/desktop/windows-recovery-environment--windows-re--technical-reference) isn't enabled on the device.
+You'll see `Error code: ERROR_NOT_SUPPORTED (0x80070032)`.

 To make sure WinRE is enabled, use the [REAgentC.exe tool](/windows-hardware/manufacture/desktop/reagentc-command-line-options) to run the following command: